ToolHaystack: Stress-Testing Tool-Augmented Language Models in Realistic Long-Term Interactions: Introduction

 We systematically evaluate 14 highly capable LLMs with tool-use capabilities, covering both open-source and proprietary models on \ourD.
 Our findings reveal that even highly capable LLMs with advanced long-context modeling \citep{bai2024longbench,an2024eval} still struggle to maintain consistency and robustness under long-term scenarios—suggesting that contemporary benchmarks may overestimate their readiness and reliability for real-world deployment.
 Beyond general performance, we also conduct detailed ablation studies to uncover what factors influence long-term success and where current models fail.

-Our main contributions are as follows: \begin{itemize}[leftmargin=1em] \itemsep0.05em \item We are the first to explicitly formalize and highlight the critical challenge of long-term interaction robustness for TALMs. \item We introduce \ourD, a benchmark to stress-test LLM agents in long-term scenarios. \item We systematically evaluate 14 state-of-the-art LLM agents, showing key failure modes in long-term interactions and guidance for their robust real-world deployment. \end{itemize}
+Our main contributions are as follows: \begin{itemize}[leftmargin=1em] \itemsep0.05em \item We are the one of the pioneering works to explicitly formalize and highlight the critical challenge of long-term interaction robustness for TALMs. \item We introduce \ourD, a benchmark to stress-test LLM agents in long-term scenarios. \item We systematically evaluate 14 state-of-the-art LLM agents, showing key failure modes in long-term interactions and guidance for their robust real-world deployment. \end{itemize}